 Make sure you have everyone who will be taking part in your exchange in your family’s Giftster group.
 Send them an invite to your group or ask them to do a member search to join your group.
-This is also a great time to email your group and ask them to start updating their wish lists and preference profile.
+This is also a great time to email your group and ask them to start updating their wish lists and gift preferences.

 Schedule when and where your exchange will take place

-Let everyone know when the your exchange will take place and where so they can start plotting and planning their shopping.
-Add the location to your Secret Santa draw rules (if your the group owner).
+Let everyone know when the exchange will take place and where so they can start planning their shopping.
+Add the location to your Secret Santa draw rules (if you’re the group owner).